Soros87/coding_challenge/README.md

 - TransactionStatusTracker struct is a slice where each element is a map with keys strings and value of any type (interface {})
 - logTransaction method of the receiver tst takes the signedTransaction and status as an argument and returns a slice of transactions appending the new transactionInfo object created.
-- define the getTransactionStatuses function that returns the tst.transaction slice
+- Define the getTransactionStatuses function that returns the tst.transaction slice
-- the getFailedTransactions function filters the tst.transaction slice for “status” that is equal to “failure” and returns a new slice called failedTransactions.
+- getFailedTransactions function filters the tst.transaction slice for “status” that is equal to “failure” and returns a new slice called failedTransactions.

 ```go
 // TransactionStatusTracker keeps track of the status of each transaction